michaelkrauty/fastmath/README.md

 ## Features

+### Education-Focused Problem Generation
+- Problems are selected based on educational value and math learning principles
+- Special focus on important math patterns like number bonds (pairs that sum to 10/100)
+- Emphasizes critical skills like doubling, halving, and working with near-multiples
+- Balanced progression from foundational concepts to more complex operations

 ### Smart Problem Selection
 The application uses an intelligent algorithm to select problems based on:
 - Your past performance on specific problems
 - The time it takes you to solve each problem (adjusted for typing time)
 - Whether you've gotten a problem wrong or right before
 - Problem variants (e.g., 4+12 vs 12+4) are tracked separately
+- Pattern detection in error types to provide targeted practice

 ### Adaptive Difficulty
 - Difficulty levels adjust automatically based on your performance
 - Each operation (addition, subtraction, multiplication, division) has its own difficulty setting
 - You can manually adjust difficulty levels in the settings
+- Problem selection adapts to your current skill level (beginner, intermediate, advanced)

 ### Performance Tracking
 - Detailed statistics on your performance across different operations
 - Tracks metrics like accuracy, average time, and improvement over time
+- Analysis of error patterns to identify areas needing improvement

 ## Stats
 Use the Stats option in the main menu to view your performance metrics including: